ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 endpoint URL.
 The aggregator responds to well-formed requests with status 200 and an `HpkeConfig`.

-The client issues a key config request to `PDAParam.leader_url` and `PDAParam.helper_url`.
+The client issues a key config request to `PPMParam.leader_url` and `PPMParam.helper_url`.
 It aborts if any of the following happen for either
 request:

 * the client and aggregator failed to establish a secure,